Erdem Duhan Özensoy

 Erdem Duhan Özensoy (born 1988) is a Turkish businessman and industrialist.
-Born in Ankara as the only son of one of Erol Ozensoy, he attended high school at Ted Ankara College.
+Born in Ankara as the only son of one of Erol Özensoy, he attended high school at TED Ankara College.
 Duhan then studied at the Middle East Technical University and received his B.Sc. in Metallurgy & Materials Engineering with honors degree.
 Duhan is known for his works in stealth technology and low observability materials for the defence industry.
 He is currently a board member of Kimetsan company.

 Career

 Following his education Duhan started his career in Kimetsan.
 He worked in many defence projects over years.
 In 2020 Duhan had founded a new company in Finance sector named as Finovtech.
 Finovtech is known for high frequency trading, algorithmic trading, market making and liquidity providing.

-Net worth of Duhan has increased to 450 million USD in 2021.
+Net worth of Duhan has increased to US$450 million in 2021.

-Duhan founded ED Capital with license of SPK (Capital Market Boards of Türkiye) in August 2024.
+Duhan founded ED Capital with license of the Capital Market Boards of Türkiye (SPK) in August 2024.
 Company is specialized in Asset Management, Management of Funds and Hedge Funds.